-We were provided with complimentary use of the swimming pool and facilities of all featured hotels and guesthouses, which I’ve reviewed below.
-Read our full Product Review Disclosure here.
+We were provided with complimentary use of the swimming pool and facilities of all featured hotels and guesthouses I’ve reviewed below.
+Read more in our full Product Review Disclosure.

-The hotel buildings are set around a big salt water swimming pool, children’s pool and jacuzzi.
-The pool area has plenty of sunbeds with towels, tables, and parasols and is surrounded by an attractive, leafy garden.
+Located in the centre of Siem Reap near the Royal Gardens is Victoria Angkor Resort and Spa.
+The hotel buildings are set around a big saltwater swimming pool, children’s pool and jacuzzi.
+The pool area has plenty of sunbeds with towels, tables and parasols and is surrounded by an attractive, leafy garden.

-Cost: $25 USD (£19.20 GBP) for full use of the pools, gym and steam room plus a credit for the same amount to spend on food or drinks from the restaurant or bar.
+Cost: $25 USD (£19.20) for full use of the pools, gym and steam room plus a credit for the same amount to spend on food or drinks from the restaurant or bar.